 When people think of the whole college experience, they usually think about a traditional four-year college.
 They think of dorm rooms and fraternity and sorority parties.
 They think of driving their kids off to school in the fall and having a tearful goodbye and then experiencing empty-nest syndrome.
+But in terms of affordable college, this is not the best way to go unless your child gets scholarships or grants.

 But what many people don’t think about, is whether this is really the best way for their child to start their college careers.
 There is an alternative that many people dismiss as being “less than” the full four-year university experience and never really give it much thought.
 That’s the community college.